VladimirUmek/alif_ensemble_appkit-bsp/README.md

-# Alif Ensemble DevKit Board Layer with Examples
+# Alif Ensemble AppKit Board Layer with Examples

 This is the development repository for the Ensemble AppKit-E7 Board Support Pack (BSP).